Let's talk about something that we in the corporate travel business are all VERY excited for – getting BACK to work.

 While the corporate travel landscape may be forever changed, we will soon find ourselves and members of our team back on the road for sales calls, client meetings, or other critical reasons.
 We’ll be back to booking flights, hotels, and ground transportation to catch up on critical priorities that were put on hold as we collectively muddled our way through the early stages of the pandemic.

 In speaking with travel managers during this time, stories have emerged around the wonderful support they have received from their TMCs.
 Many travel management companies have sprung into action, helping to provide resources and tools for their clients in order to determine, who, if anyone, might be impacted.

-However, one area TMCs and risk management providers struggled with during the pandemic was their ability to track bookings that employees made or modified outside the TMC: the employee who booked the conference hotel via the hotel website; those who changed their flight directly with the airline to get home sooner; or employees in regions where certain inventory (like Low Cost Carriers) is unavailable via the TMC and must be booked directly with the airline.
+However, one area TMCs and risk management providers struggled with during the pandemic was their ability to track bookings that employees made or modified outside the TMC.
+The employee who booked the conference hotel via the hotel website, employees who changed their flights directly with the airline to get home sooner, or employees in regions where certain inventory (like Low Cost Carriers) is unavailable via the TMC and must be booked directly with the airline.